-Like all the best home designs, there isn’t a one-size-fits-all approach when it comes to the type of kitchen extension that will work best for you and your home.
-It’s all very individual and depends on your space needs, the room you have available to extend, your budget, your plot and the area in which you live.
+There isn’t a one-size-fits-all approach when it comes to the types of kitchen extension that will work best for you.
+It’s all very individual and depends on your space needs and the room you have available to extend.
+And also your budget, your plot and the area in which you live.

-Before embarking, you might want to have a squizz at my ultimate guide to planning a kitchen extension and then decide what type of extension might give you that much needed space and light.
-Then, keep scrolling for some shape inspo.
+Before embarking, you might want to have a squizz at my ultimate guide to planning a kitchen extension.
+Then decide what type of extension might give you that much needed space and light.
+Keep scrolling for some shape inspo.

-There are four main types of kitchen extension (broadly speaking) and interiors journo Yvette Filer has taken a look at what they are, so I’ll hand over to her to take you though them…
+There are four main types of kitchen extension (broadly speaking).
+Interiors journo Yvette Filer has taken a look at what they are, so I’ll hand over to her to take you though them…

 - Single-storey rear extension